-Cooperation with complementary programs continued in 2007.
-As in years past, the State Bar Court Alternative Discipline Program referred attorneys with pending disciplinary proceedings and investigations related to the consequences of substance abuse or mental health issues to the LAP, with closely coordinated interaction between the two programs.
-In addition, the State Bar Committee of Bar Examiners continued to utilize the LAP in cases where substance abuse or other mental health issues exist.
-The LAP and the Other Bar also continued to work together to provide a maximum level of service to all attorneys with substance abuse issues.
-In addition, services provided by LifeRing, a secular recovery organization, were added to the LAP "menu" during 2007.
+Cooperation with the discipline and admissions programs continued in 2008.
+As in years past, the State Bar Court Alternative Discipline Program referred attorneys with pending disciplinary proceedings and investigations related to the consequences of substance abuse or mental health issues to the Lawyer Assistance Program, with closely coordinated interaction between the two programs.
+In addition, the State Bar Committee of Bar Examiners continued to utilize the Lawyer Assistance Program in cases where substance abuse or other mental health issues exist.

-In 2007, program management and Oversight Committee members continued their regular attendance at meetings of the ABA Commission on Lawyer Assistance Programs (Co-LAP).
-In addition, the Director was appointed to serve on the Co-LAP Advisory Commission and served on the planning committee for the 2007 Co-LAP Annual Conference.
+In 2008, program management and Oversight Committee members continued to be active in the work of the ABA Commission on Lawyer Assistance Programs ("Co-LAP"), regularly attending Co-LAP meetings and communicating with other Lawyer Assistance Program staff via the Commission's email listserve.
+In addition, the Director continued to serve as a member of the Co-LAP Advisory Commission.